 We must congratulate you on the action taken thus far in curtailing the spread of the covid-19 and the daily briefing of the Presidential Taskforce on Covid-19, which has continuously abreast the nation on the recent happenings and helping to a large extent to minimizing the spread of covid-19, for us this proactive measure has repose some level of trust on the government in the management of Corona virus in Nigeria.

-We are therefore constrained to request Mr. President, Major General Muhammadu Buhari (retd.) that the Appropriation Bill sent to the National Assembly seeking approval especially in reduction of education funds to Basic Education (BE) and Primary Health Care (PHC) be withdrawn immediately.
+We are therefore constrained to request Mr. President, Major General Muhammadu Buhari (rtd.) that the Appropriation Bill sent to the National Assembly seeking approval especially in reduction of education funds in Basic Education (BE) and Primary Health Care (PHC) be withdrawn immediately.

 May we also remind His excellency that, Agenda 2030, which Nigeria signed to achieve is knocking at our door, and we cannot boost of achieving a single target out of the 7 targets of the Sustainable Development Goal 4.

 We also wish to draw attention of Mr. president to the fact that the Post Covid-19 will come with much education burden on the states and the Federal Capital Territory.
 Schools have been closed for over three months and as it stands, we do not know when the schools will be reopened.
 This also means that renovations will be carried out, school across communities will need to be fumigated, wash and sanitization facilities are a must to be provided, owing to the fact that most of these school have been re-purpose for either Isolation Centers and or Market aimed at curbing the spread of the Covid-19.
 Teachers support training and health condition will be put in place, all these will come from the UBE funds which is presently under attack.